Nudge: Accelerating Overdue Pull Requests Towards Completion

 \subsection{Data collection and methodology}

-We obtained data from the large scale deployment of the Nudge service for nine months on \NumRepos\ repositories in Microsoft.
-The data includes telemetry from the Nudge service using only life time prediction as mechanism (which we will refer to as Nudge-LT), as well as from the Nudge service extended with activity and actor identification (which we refer to as Nudge-FULL or just Nudge).
-The repositories are owned by various product and service teams and are of different sizes, geographies and products.
-Nudge has made notifications on \NumNudgedPrs\ \pr{}s till now.
-We discuss the results from Nudge-LT first, and subsequently analyze the effect of the additional heuristics of Nudge-FULL.
+We obtained data from the large-scale deployment of the Nudge service for nine months on \NumRepos\ repositories in Microsoft.
+The data includes telemetry from the Nudge service using only lifetime prediction as a mechanism (which we will refer to as Nudge-LT), as well as from the Nudge service extended with activity and actor identification (which we refer to as Nudge-FULL or just Nudge).
+The repositories are owned by various product and service teams and are of different sizes, geographies, and products.
+Nudge has made notifications on \NumNudgedPrs\ \pr{}s during the nine-month time window under study.
+We discuss the results from Nudge-LT first and subsequently analyze the effect of the additional heuristics of Nudge-FULL.

-For RQ1, we collect historic data from \pr{}s that are merged.
+For RQ1, we collect historical data from \pr{}s that are merged.
 This gives us the start and end timestamps to help us calculate the lifetime for each \pr{} and construct a ground truth data set.
 We collected 2,875 pull requests from 10 different repositories that have been merged and completed.
 These repositories host the source code of various services.
 Their number of contributing developers ranges from a few hundred to a few thousand.
-This data set is independent from the data used to train the model (as explained in Section \ref{PredictionModel}).
+This data set is independent of the data used to train the model (as explained in Section \ref{PredictionModel}).
 As for the correlation analysis (Section~\ref{CorrelationAnalysis}), we omit any \pr{}s whose age is less than 24 hours (short-lived \pr{}s) and more than 336 hours (long-lived \pr{}s).